Meet Our Team

 Wayne worked as a clinical educator for NSW Ambulance mentoring paramedics on a learning journey, updating clinical protocols and introducing many new skills to trainee paramedic over his career.

 Wayne’s served his country and competed his Commando Operations course in the Australian Military where among his many roles he was a Special Action Forces Patrol Medic, he served his country proudly.
 His extensive military background instilled a strong sense of duty.

-He has volunteered and worked extensively in trouble spots around the world serving in remote medical clinics as part of a global aid network throughout Africa and Asia and has received numerous commendations and medals including ;
+He has volunteered and worked extensively in trouble spots around the world serving in remote medical clinics on as part of a global aid network throughout Africa and Asia and has received numerous commendations and medals including

 - NSW Police Award